Hoda233/Financial-risk-modelling-of-European-P2P-investment-platform./README.md

 About The main purposes of this analysis are to summarize the characteristics of variables that can affect the loan status and to get some ideas about the relationships among variables.

 ## Problem type
-Supervised machine learning problem (Binary classification).
+Supervised machine learning problem.

+- Binary classification:
+  - Loan Status.

+- Regression:
+  - EMI (Equated Monthly Installments)
+  - ELA (Eligible Loan Amount)
+  - PROI (Preferred Return on Investment)

 ## Libraries and packages
 `conda install numpy`